-The afternoon focused on management from Synergent’s Technology Services and Payment Services.
-Rebekah Higgins, VP of Payment Services, provided statistics on the growth of transaction volumes, including EMV and tokenized transactions.
+In the afternoon, management from Synergent’s Technology Services and Payment Services divisions shared updates on products and services.
+Rebekah Higgins, Vice President of Payment Services, provided statistics on the growth of transaction volumes, including EMV and tokenized transactions.
 She also discussed roadmaps for P2P and fraud monitoring.
-The presentation given by Tyler Hudson, Team Lead of Programming and Analysis in CU Services, demonstrating the new eReceipts product and how it works was a big hit.
+Also of significant interest was the presentation given by Tyler Hudson, Team Lead of Programming and Analysis in CU Services, where he demonstrated the new eReceipts product and how it works.
 This technology allows for members to choose how their receipts are delivered: paper, email, or both.
 It also allows for a marketing opportunity for credit unions to reach their members and reduces costs associated with printing and mailing.
-The new Search feature for File Maintenance History that enables credit unions to search history for a text string and have it display all hits was also of particular interest.

 Attendees had positive feedback to share about the workshop.
 “I had no idea how much was going on in the background with Episys,” shared workshop attendee Alaina Daisey, CFO of Katahdin Federal Credit Union.
 “With Synergent, you don’t have to think about any of that, you don’t have to think about how that affects things, or how important that is to be able to serve members.”